valentinpi/valentinpi.github.io/posts/soc/soc.md

 There is no save game editor out for this game, so we have handle this manually with the binary representation of our saves.

+## Structure

+I have structured this excourse into file formats and old game code in several parts:

+- Finding out what "internal" name the quest has inside the game scripts
+- Analyzing the save file format of the game
+- Finding the mission entry in the save and edit the time, basically by guessing luckily

 ## First thoughts and observations

 So our overall goal is to increase the time left.
 First, I looked into the game files.
-AA (Autumn Aurora) added a gamedata folder, in which scripts and other altered content of the game is included.
-First, I tried to track down the internal name of the quest, which might prove to be useful later on.
+AA (Autumn Aurora) added a folder `gamedata`, in which scripts and other altered content of the game is included.
+First, I tried to track down the internal name of the quest using `grep`, which might prove to be useful later on:

 ```sh
 valentin@debian:.../STALKER Shadow of Chernobyl/gamedata$ grep -aiHr "sales representative"